2025 ACMT Annual Scientific Meeting | #ACMT2025

 Ochsner Medical Center

 Alexis Cates, DO trained in Emergency Medicine and Medical Toxicology at Einstein Medical Center in Philadelphia, PA.
-She recently returned home to New Orleans, LA and is now working to develop a Medical Toxicology division at Ochsner Medical Center.
+She is currently located at Ochsner Medical Center in New Orleans, LA where she serves as the Emergency Medicine Residency Assistant Program Director and the Resident Medical Toxicology Rotation director.
 Professionally, she enjoys academics, perinatal toxicology, and health policy.
 She is the mother of two active boys, and she and her husband enjoy road trips and adventures with the kids.

 Peter Chai, MD, MMS